 What does this purpose entail?

-We collect your information when you contact us via one of our online contact forms (or provide information in one of our occasion centers), for example, when you send us questions, suggestions, compliments or complaints, or when you request a quote for our Services.
+We collect your information when you contact us via one of our online contact forms (or provide information to one of our suppliers), for example, when you send us questions, suggestions, compliments or complaints, or when you request a quote for our Services.
 We can contact you relating to a (potential) purchase of a vehicle.
 This processing is done based on our legitimate interest (the performance of the agreement that we have with the Trader) or with your consent.

 Which personal information do we process for this purpose?